darkred/Userscripts/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for reporting a bug! ⛰

 1. Start the issue title with the related script name in parenthesis.
-2. Make sure the bug is caused by the script: try disabling the other scripts (and extensions) first, and/or even better in a fresh browser profile.
+2. Make sure the bug is caused by the script: try disabling the other scripts (and extensions) first, and even better in a fresh browser profile.
 3. When the script doesn't work, is it because it doesn't run at all in the page (check TM/VM's toolbar dropdown button), or because it has errors in Console?
 If it's the former them its `@include` rule needs additions.
 If it's the latter, include the Console errors in your report.
 3. Provide STR (steps to reproduce) and a full URL where the bug appears, if needed.